exercism/julia/exercises/concept/cater-waiter/.docs/instructions.md

 ## 1. Clean up Dish Ingredients

 The event recipes were added from various sources and their ingredients appear to have duplicate (_or more_) entries — you don't want to end up purchasing excess items!
 Before the shopping and cooking can commence, each dish's ingredient list needs to be "cleaned".

-Implement the `clean_ingredients(<dish_name>, <dish_ingredients>)` function that takes the name of a dish and a `vector` of ingredients.
+Implement the `clean_ingredients(dish_name, dish_ingredients)` function that takes the name of a dish and a `Vector` of ingredients.
- This function should return a `tuple` with the name of the dish as the first item, followed by the de-duped `Set` of ingredients.
+This function should return a `Tuple` with the name of the dish as the first item, followed by the de-duped `Set` of ingredients.

 ```julia-repl